 This system will not be able to send the bill more than once in 30 days unless requested to do so.

 The system will not be expected to keep all the previous bills.
-After 30 days the system will no longer have records of the previous month
+After 30 days the system will no longer have records of the previous month.

 Chapter summary